Solar cycle (calendar)

 The solar cycle is a 28-year cycle of the Julian calendar, and 400-year cycle of the Gregorian calendar with respect to the week.
 It occurs because leap years occur every 4 years, typically observed by adding a day to the month of February, making it February 29th.
 There are 7 possible days to start a leap year, making a 28-year sequence.

+It may be calculated by adding 9 to the current year and taking the remainder once divided by 28 – if there is no remainder, then the number is 28.
+Mathematically, this can also be written as: (year number + 8) modulo 28) + 1.